-It would be best if you spent about half of what you earn on needs.
+Spending about half of what you earn on needs would be best.
 If you are spending more, you can cut down on wants or try to live with a smaller home and car.

 30% Of Your Income: Your Wants

 Wants are things you spend money on that are not essential.
-This includes dinner and a movie, that new handbag, concert tickets, vacations, streaming services, or optional upgrades.
+This includes dinner, a movie, that new handbag, concert tickets, vacations, streaming services, or optional upgrades.

 20% Of Your Income: Your Savings